lukso-network/docs/docs/learn/mini-apps/setting-your-grid.md

 This guide walks you through:

-1. Understanding the Grid JSON structure and all available element types
+1. Understanding the JSON structure of a Grid and all its available element types
-2. Encoding the Grid as a [VerifiableURI](/standards/metadata/lsp2-json-schema.md#verifiableuri)
+2. How to encode the Grid as a [VerifiableURI](/standards/metadata/lsp2-json-schema.md#verifiableuri)
-3. encode the grid data either on-chain as base64 or off-chain on IPFS
+3. Encode the grid data either on-chain as base64 or off-chain on IPFS
-4. set it on your Universal Profile via `setData(bytes32,bytes)`
+4. Set it on your Universal Profile via `setData(bytes32,bytes)`

 :::info What are Mini-Apps?
 Mini-Apps are dApps that run inside an `<iframe>` on a host page.
 The Grid standard provides the layout framework for embedding them.
 Learn more about connecting Mini-Apps in the [Connect to a Mini-App](/learn/mini-apps/connect-upprovider) guide.